gavvahar/mouse-mover/README.md

 # Mouse Mover Application

-This is a simple web application that allows you to start and stop a script that moves the mouse cursor back and forth until a specified end time.
-The application is built using FastAPI for the backend and vanilla JavaScript for the frontend.
+This is a simple desktop application that allows you to start and stop a script that moves the mouse cursor back and forth until a specified end time.
+The application is built using PyQt for the GUI.

 ## Features

 - Start the mouse mover script with a specified end time.
 - Stop the mouse mover script manually.
-- Real-time status updates via WebSocket.
+- Real-time status updates within the application.

 ## Requirements